zpreator/astro-events/README.md

 uv sync
 ```

+5. Setup VSCode to automatically activate the virtual environment:
+- Open the command palette (`Cmd + Shift + P`)
+- Type `Python: Select Interpreter` and select it
+- Choose the 'Python 3.12.4 (astro-events)' interpreter from the list

 ### Adding dependencies
 To add a new dependency, use the following command:
 ```bash
 uv add <package-name>
 ```
-This will add the package to your virtual environment and update the `pyproject.toml` and `uv.lock` files accordingly.
+This will add the package to your virtual environment and update the `pyproject.toml` and `uv.lock` files accordingly. **Make sure to commit these changes**

 ### Git Workflow
 - Save all files